KinglittleQ/SuperPoint_SLAM/README.md

 Required by g2o (see below).
 Download and install instructions can be found at: http://eigen.tuxfamily.org. **Required at least 3.1.0**.

 ## DBoW3 and g2o (Included in Thirdparty folder)
-We use modified versions of the [DBoW3](https://github.com/rmsalinas/DBow3) instead of DBoW2 library to perform place recognition and [g2o](https://github.com/RainerKuemmerle/g2o) library to perform non-linear optimizations.
+We use modified versions of [DBoW3](https://github.com/rmsalinas/DBow3) (instead of DBoW2) library to perform place recognition and [g2o](https://github.com/RainerKuemmerle/g2o) library to perform non-linear optimizations.
 Both modified libraries (which are BSD) are included in the *Thirdparty* folder.

 ## Libtorch